Importance of Therapy Discharge Summaries

 - Recommendations for follow-up care are actionable.

-- Document is compliant with HIPAA regulations.
+- Document complies with HIPAA regulations.

-FAQs About Therapy Discharge Summaries
+Frequently Asked Questions About Therapy Discharge Summaries

 What is the purpose of a discharge summary?